adaszko/complgen/ARCHITECTURE.md

 The stages are as follows:

 1. Parse a `.usage` file into a Rust data structure
-1. Convert the data structure into a regular expression (in the textbook sense, not in the programmar sense)
+1. Convert the data structure into a regular expression (in the textbook sense, not in the programmer sense)
 1. Convert the regular expression into a Deterministic Finite Automaton (DFA)
     * For details, see [Compilers Principles, Techniques and Tools](https://en.wikipedia.org/wiki/Compilers:_Principles,_Techniques,_and_Tools) (aka The Dragon